It was really difficult to get a picture that wasn't a close-up without people in it.

 At the end there were actual bodies molded out of the ash they were buried in.
 It was fascinating but incredibly sad.
 I wanted to have a picture to remember it, but I couldn't bear to take a picture of the humans, particularly the little children.
 I contented myself with this guard dog.

-It's sad to see all those babies that never got to take their first breath, but it's also very striking, particularly after you've carried a child.
+Afterwards we got to see what I'd wanted to come here for - the prenatal exhibit.
+They have real embryos and fetuses from 4 weeks through 33.
+It's just mind blowing.
+I could have stayed there all day reading about all the different features that develop each week.
+I should mention that none of these babies were aborted.
+All died from either miscarriage or accidental trauma.
+The last baby was still preserved in the uterus, so I'm assuming her mom died too :(It's sad to see all those babies that never got to take their first breath, but it's also very striking, particularly after you've carried a child.
 If I were pregnant and lived near Portland I would seriously visit every week to say "this is what my baby looks like now."
 It would be so much more meaningful than the standard "my baby is the size of a blueberry/peach/etc. because those don't reflect the form of the baby and how it has real human body parts.

 Eventually I was drawn away from the prenatal exhibit.
 We saw a really neat geode and a cool digital globe showing different geological features, like hurricane patterns and volcano activity.